TrueLabCreations/http-reverse-proxy/README.md

 Each key (property) of the object is a measurement point and the value of the property is the current count.
 The key consists of the workerId (number) followed by a `:` followed by the name.
 The name portion may also contain additional `:` characters so splitting out the workderId should be done carefully.

-The default web page served by the statistics server is read from `./public/statisticsPage.html`.
+The default web page served by the statistics server is read from `./public/statisticsAndLoggingPage.html`.
 This default page can be overridden by setting the `htmlFilename` in the [StatisticsServerOptions](#statistics-server-options).

 The default web page is a minimal implementation requiring no outside libraries.
 It will display the table with a single row for each statistic name and a column for each workerId.
 WorkerId 0 is the master.
 In a non-clustered configuration all statistics will be associated with the master.

+# Logging

+The logging component will function in non-clustered and clustered environments without any options.

+The [options](#logging-server-options) for the Logger are only required if you wish to view the log remotely via a web page or custom application.

 # Clustering